14 Customer Service Skills to Cultivate [+ Self-Test Cheat Sheet]

 Why are customer service skills important?

-Customer support staff is usually thought of as the face of a company.
-They form the first impression when a client reaches out.
-A skilled professional will organize a positive dialogue fostering loyalty and a flawless brand reputation.
+Customer support staff is usually thought of as the first resort for a client.
+They form the initial impression when a person reaches out to a brand.
+A skilled professional will organize a positive dialogue, fostering loyalty and a flawless brand reputation.
 Needless to say that such a customer-centered approach will yield fruit.

-As Jim Rohn, an American entrepreneur and motivational speaker, once said, “if you just communicate, you can get by.
+As Jim Rohn, an American entrepreneur and motivational speaker, once said, “If you just communicate, you can get by.
 But if you communicate skillfully, you can work miracles”.
 This quote just hits the nail.
-Learning and developing essential customer service skills should be an indispensable part of your workflow if you want to move up the ladder.
+Learning and developing the most important customer service skills should be an indispensable part of your workflow if you want to move up the ladder.

-As you’re in the customer service, you should know this industry requires hard (that you can learn) and soft skills (the so-called ‘interpersonal skills’).
-Luckily, we’ve covered both groups as well as some valuable tips on how to develop them in this post.
-Here we go!
+As you’re in customer service, you should know this industry requires hard (that you can learn) and soft skills (the so-called ‘interpersonal skills’).
+Luckily, we’ve covered both groups and some valuable tips on how to cultivate them in this post.
+Here we go! 🚀

 1. Clear communication

 If you’re a phone customer support agent, your major principle should be ‘no mumbling’.
-You need to explain the solution to a client’s issue in a clear and concise manner, avoiding jargon and technical terms.
+You need to explain the solution to a client’s issue concisely, avoiding jargon and technical terms.
 Otherwise, people will switch to a brand that is on the same page with them.
-Improve customer communication and it will definitely pay off.

 Speaking of practice, there is worthwhile literature on mastering communication skills for bookworms.
-You should also consider watching some engaging TED Talks to bolster up your speaking.
-I enjoyed this video produced by TED and Institut Le Rosey on the ‘art’ of communication.
+You should also consider watching some engaging TED Talks to bolster your speaking.
+I, for one, enjoyed this video produced by TED and Institut Le Rosey on the ‘art’ of communication.

 You might ask why helping people proactively is better than reactively?
 Everything is simple: by initiating a conversation, you take a step forward to amaze a client.
 This way, you can catch all the customer pain points before they grow into something bigger.
-You don’t have to wait for a person to get irritated.
 Plus, a proactive approach saves much time for customers as they don’t have to waste it searching for a solution.

-Staying cool even when you deal with angry customers or those who just have a rough day might be daunting.
-However, the key skills for customer service also include patience, so you have to work it out.
+As you can guess, the key skills for customer service also include patience and coolness, so you have to work it out.
 As soon as you take it easy, you’ll notice how fast you alleviate customer frustrations.

 - Realize the nature of anger and irritation